This page is designed to answer the following questions:

 - 2.2 Support others’ understanding of health and safety and follow agreed safe practices.
 (Level 3 Diploma in Adult Care, Promote health, safety and wellbeing in care settings)

-We all have responsibilities towards good health and safety practice in the workplace, so it is important to understand not only what your own responsibilities are but also the responsibilities of others.
+We all have responsibilities towards good health and safety practices in the workplace, so it is important to understand not only what your own responsibilities are but also the responsibilities of others.

 Health and safety responsibilities of yourself

 Your primary responsibility is to take reasonable care to ensure the health, safety and welfare of yourself and others.
 This means not putting yourself or others at risk by your actions or your inactions.
 Other responsibilities that reinforce this are:

 - Adhere to agreed ways of working, policies and procedures – if you do not work in the way that your employer requests, it could result in damage or harm, as well as be breaking the law.

 - Report and remove hazards or risks in the workplace – if you discover a hazard in the workplace, you should do what you can to make it safe and report it to your manager immediately.